Andreis0605/BlackJack/README.txt

-To make the card_translation function to use parameters instead of return
+Next step: Start creating the game
+To do: test add_in_hand function